Arlington, Virginia Medical Malpractice Attorney

-- As a result of the professional’s deviation from the norms and standards of practice, the patient suffered injury.
+- As a result of the professional’s deviation from the norms and standards of practice, the patient suffered an injury.

-- The injury resulted in some identifiable loss such as medical expenses.
+- The injury resulted in some identifiable loss, such as medical expenses.

 In other words, to establish medical malpractice, it is not enough for a patient to show that a doctor made a mistake.
 The patient must also show that the medical professional’s mistake was a deviation from what the medical community in his or her area of medicine traditionally accepts.